veselink1/SGL/README.md

 # SGL
 A Simple Graphics Library for creating simple and fun little applications by using mathematical primitives.

-See the [official documentation](https://veselink1.github.io/SGL-Docs/annotated.html) for more information.
+See the [documentation](https://veselink1.github.io/SGL-Docs/annotated.html) for more information.

 ## Instructions for use
 These instructions assume you are familiar with and using Visual Studio.